murthylab/fly-vr/README.md

                         File that specifies FicTrac configuration information.
   -m FICTRAC_CONSOLE_OUT, --fictrac_console_out FICTRAC_CONSOLE_OUT
                         File to save FicTrac console output to.
-  --fictrac_plot_state  Enable plotting of FicTrac state history.
-  --pgr_cam_enable      Enable Point Grey Camera support in FicTrac.
+  --pgr_cam_disable     Dnable Point Grey Camera support in FicTrac.
   --start_delay START_DELAY
                         Delay the start of playback and acquisition from FicTrac tracking by this many seconds.
 The default is